-‘American Masks’ artist, UM professor sent hate threats after exhibit goes viral
+‘American Masks’ artist, UM professor receives threats after exhibit goes viral

 Since the piece was first installed at the window of the Wynwood gallery Oct.
 17, media coverage of Lynn’s controversial exhibit has gone viral and some on social media called for the university to take action against her.

-The negative comments soon out numbered the positive.
+The negative comments soon outnumbered the positive.
 The comments turned into death threats after Fox News sent a news crew to Miami to profile Lynn.

 Since the Fox story on Oct.
 30, Lynn said she got thousands of emails wishing her death and disease.